inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 freedom and liberty.
 		-- Henrik Ibsen
 enhance, v.:
-	To tamper with an image, usually to its triment.
+	To tamper with an ie, usually to its triment.
 BOO!
 We changed Coke again!
 BLEAH!
 BLEAH!
 Put your brain in gear before starting your mouth in motion.
 Torque is cheap.